Doctors Note Logo

 Still, many people feel normal.
 That's why doctors often diagnose prediabetes through routine blood work rather than symptoms alone.

-If you're experiencing any of these warning signs or simply want to understand your risk level, using a free High blood sugar (hyperglycemia) symptom checker can help you identify patterns and prepare informed questions before your doctor's appointment.
+If you're noticing any of these warning signs—or even if you're not sure whether what you're experiencing is related to blood sugar—you can quickly check your symptoms using Ubie's free AI-powered High blood sugar (hyperglycemia) symptom checker to understand your risk level and prepare informed questions before your doctor's appointment.

 Why Is Your Blood Sugar Rising?